tareqaminul/f5-nginx-redhat-ocp-ph26/README.md

 ## Stopping the Deployment

 Nothing special needs to be done.
 UDF stops the cluster by means of signaling the nodes and that gives plenty of time for them to shutdown orderly.

-# How this has been built

-To see how this cluster is built, check out https://f5-my.sharepoint.com/:t:/p/u_alonsocamaro/ERHC3SQCIJ9NvmNJuwN2hEwBT08zF1E9f_w4VBk-AHWXFQ?e=gEvPkr